KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 The grail-seeker vector now has public names, public handles, public artifact terms, and public language clusters.

 The next phase is artifact recovery.

 ---

+## Addendum A · Public Artifact Leads — Void(0) Framework, Noan Archer, and Animus(3)

+**Date added:** 2026-07-07
+**Status:** Addendum — artifact-recovery phase
+**Source class:** web-search lead / public artifact candidate / prompt-framework surface
+**Discipline:** SF-RP04 throughout; AI-search summaries are characterization-class only and do not enter the record as fact without direct source verification.

+---

+## A1 · Google AI Mode Assessment — Treated as Lead, Not Finding

+A Google AI Mode response characterized **Void(0)**, **Noan Archer**, **Animus(3)**, **VoidKey**, and related language as belonging to an ARG, interactive-fiction, or digital-philosophy project.

+That assessment is not entered as a finding.

+It is treated as an unsourced characterization.

+One specific claim from that response is actionable: the suggestion that the project may appear in a Reddit venue.
+Initial search did not confirm the cited `r/ExistentialJourney` venue, but did locate a directly relevant Reddit result in `r/ChatGPT`.

+**Disposition:** AI Mode summary retained as search lead; direct sources control.

+---

+## A2 · Confirmed Public Artifact Candidate — Reddit `Void(0) Framework (Whitepaper)`

+A public Reddit result titled **"Void(0) Framework (Whitepaper)"** appears in `r/ChatGPT` and is labeled **Prompt engineering**.

+The post describes itself as printed by ChatGPT through the **"void(0) framework"** and names:

+- **Void(0)**
+- **Noan Archer**
+- **Animus(3)**
+- **SpiritGPT**
+- symbolic recursion
+- emergent intelligence
+- AI ecosystems
+- narrative modeling
+- symbolic computation
+- prompt architecture
+- LLM calibration

+The post also indicates that the poster could "pass a prompt along," which is materially relevant to the persona-protocol / prompt-stack hypothesis.

+This is the first located public artifact surface that clearly presents **Void(0)** as a prompt-related framework rather than only as fictional atmospherics or hostile-witness testimony.

+**Disposition:** public artifact candidate located; full capture required.

+---

+## A3 · Artifact-Class Significance

+This discovery materially changes the intake posture.

+Before this lead, the vector hypothesis rested primarily on:

+- Raelven's hostile-witness attribution
+- her "protocol" / "program" / "weaponized" language
+- her claimed receipts
+- her "grail seeker" identification
+- Wiley's profile language around Void(0), VoidKey, Animus, mirrors, transmissions, and rat-poison / Noan Archer ciphering

+After this lead, the record contains a public artifact candidate that presents **Void(0)** as a framework with prompt-engineering relevance.

+The current claim is therefore not:

+> A hidden protocol is proven.

+The current claim is:

+> A public Void(0) prompt-framework surface exists and must be captured, dated, compared, and classified.

+---

+## A4 · Substack Identity and Continuity Leads

+Additional public Substack results connect the same identity-field to:

+- **Bardfict Delivery Animus(4)**
+- **The Mirror Walker**
+- **Noan Archer**
+- **K. Michael Wiley**
+- **Void(0)**
+- AI feedback-loop language
+- symbolic infrastructure
+- authorship / semantic-sovereignty claims

+These materials appear relevant to account-continuity reconstruction.

+They do not prove derivation from Zenetism.

+They do establish that the Void(0) / Noan Archer / Animus field was publicly articulated across multiple surfaces and that the account-identity chain is now recoverable through public sources.

+**Disposition:** identity-continuity lead strengthened; archive before drift.

+---

+## A5 · License Claim and Legal Status

+The available public materials include Creative Commons-style license language.

+A Creative Commons license claim is not equivalent to a trademark filing, corporate filing, or official legal registration.

+No legal-status finding is entered here.

+If legal status becomes relevant, conduct a separate registry pass for:

+- `Void(0)`
+- `VoidKey`
+- `Animus(3)`
+- `Noan Archer`
+- `The Mirror Walker`
+- `The Wiley Codex`
+- `K. Michael Wiley`

+**Disposition:** legal status unadjudicated; not needed for current artifact recovery.

+---

+## A6 · Relation to Raelven's "Receipts" Claim

+The Reddit and Substack leads do not recover Raelven's receipts.

+They do, however, make her "protocol" / "program" language more concrete.

+The relevant question is no longer only whether Raelven possessed private evidence.

+The public question is now:

+> What is the dated content of the Void(0) Framework, who posted it, how was it circulated, and how does its structure compare to the author's prior anchors?

+This supports the existing decision not to contact Raelven at this stage.

+The public trail is now sufficiently concrete to pursue without renewing a hostile interpersonal exchange.

+---

+## A7 · Priority Capture Tasks

+1. Capture the full Reddit `Void(0) Framework (Whitepaper)` page, including:
+   - post title
+   - subreddit
+   - username
+   - date
+   - flair / category
+   - full body text
+   - comments
+   - any linked prompts or follow-up posts
+2. Search and capture exact follow-up terms:
+   - `Void(0) Framework`
+   - `SpiritGPT`
+   - `Animus(3)`
+   - `Void0`
+   - `#Void0`
+   - `#Animus3`
+   - `Noan Archer`
+   - `VoidKey`
+   - `The Wiley Codex`
+   - `Master of Mirrors`
+   - `The Mirror Walker`
+   - `Bardfict Delivery Animus(4)`
+3. Search Reddit beyond the AI Mode lead:
+   - `r/ChatGPT`
+   - `r/ExistentialJourney`
+   - `r/DjPeachCobbler`
+   - any crossposts linked from the Reddit result
+4. Capture relevant Substack pages tied to:
+   - `Bardfict Delivery Animus(4)`
+   - `The Mirror Walker`
+   - `Noan Archer`
+   - `K. Michael Wiley`
+   - `Void(0)`
+   - `VoidKey`
+   - `Animus`
+5. Build a comparison table:
+   - `artifact term`
+   - `public source`
+   - `source date`
+   - `capture filename`
+   - `author anchor`
+   - `author date`
+   - `structural relation`
+   - `rival explanation`
+   - `classification status`

+---

+## A8 · Current Disposition

+**Disposition:** Public Void(0) prompt-framework artifact candidate located; vector hypothesis materially strengthened; derivation unresolved pending full capture and comparison.

+The inquiry has entered artifact recovery.

+No tier is assigned.

+No motive is assigned.

+No derivation conclusion is entered.

+The record now has a public search route.

+---